yarlson/zero/README.md

 ## Solution

 Zero is a lightweight Go ACME client for obtaining and renewing SSL/TLS certificates from ZeroSSL using the ACME protocol.
+It runs as a daemon, serving HTTP-01 challenges and automatically managing certificate renewals.

 ## Features

 - Obtains and renews SSL/TLS certificates from ZeroSSL
+- Runs as a daemon with automatic daily certificate checks
-- Supports HTTP-01 challenge
+- Serves HTTP-01 challenges and redirects HTTP to HTTPS
-- Automatic renewal before expiration
+- Automatic renewal before expiration (30 days)
 - Minimal dependencies
 - Automatic retrieval of ZeroSSL credentials using email
 - Configurable certificate storage directory